Ever Wonder If Your Vagina Is Stressed TF Out?

 Is There a Ton (or Hardly Any) Discharge Happening?

 Vaginal discharge is totally normal.
-That's why douching is an absolute no-no because, when you do that, you alter the pH level in your vagina and doing that can trigger an infection.
+That's why douching is an absolute no-no because, when you do that, you alter the pH level in your vagina, and doing that can trigger an infection.
 And just how much discharge is considered to be normal?
 Eh.
 Normal is kind of relative in this case, but many health professionals say that a little under a teaspoon a day is the average amount.
-So long as your discharge is either clear, white or off-white and it's not irritating you (like itching or burning) in any way, you should be all good.
-But if you do happen to notice that either you're producing a ton of discharge or even hardly any, it could mean that you've got some type of infection or that you're stressed out.
-If your discharge is accompanied by extreme fatigue, a fever, abdominal pain, increased urination or unexplainable weight loss, make an appointment to see your doctor ASAP.
-If not, chalk it up to stress—at least for now.
+So long as your discharge is either clear, white, or off-white and it's not irritating you (like itching or burning) in any way, you should be all good.

-Stress remedy: Again, if your discharge is normal but you've just got a higher amount, if you make sure to relax and get more rest, the amount should shift after a few days.
+Stress remedy: Again, if your discharge is normal but you've just got a higher amount if you make sure to relax and get more rest, the amount should shift after a few days.
 Besides, extra (healthy) discharge is typically nothing to be concerned about.
 Just make sure that you're wearing cotton panties (be sure to check out "These Common Habits Are Actually BAD For Your Vagina" too), so that the extra moisture doesn't eventually turn into a yeast infection up the road.

 Did You Just Get an STD?

-I believe that I shared before that one time, I got chlamydia, mono and strep—all at the same time.
+I believe that I shared before that one time, I got chlamydia, mono, and strep—all at the same time.
 The really tripped out part is I didn't go to the doctor for the STD; I went for the strep, but when the tests came back, they told me that I had chlamydia, that it has probably been lying dormant in my system for at least a year (hence, no symptoms), and the other illnesses are probably what triggered it.
 Moral to this icky lil' tale?

 One, GET TESTED.
 Don't assume that since you don't feel anything, that you don't have anything.
 Secondly, don't assume that participating in "stress sex" will automatically make life better.
 What I mean by that is, if you're stressed out and you go looking for someone to relieve your stress with, your anxiety levels could actually compromise your immune system and that could have you out here far more vulnerable to catching a sexually transmitted infection (or disease).

 Stress remedy: An STD is nothing to be ashamed of (over half of all Americans will get one at some point in their lifetime); however, it is something to be proactive about avoiding.
 If you're not in a long-term exclusive relationship (even if you are, you should still get tested every six months or so), to keep yourself from getting one (and to protect your partner), make sure to wear a condom.
-If you already do have one, make sure to complete whatever round of antibiotics that your doctor prescribed.
-Also, consider adding some garlic, goldenseal and olive leaf extract to your health regimen.
+If you already do have one, make sure to complete whatever round of antibiotics that your doctor prescribes.
+Also, consider adding some garlic, goldenseal, and olive leaf extract to your health regimen.
 All are naturally powerful and potent ways to detox your system while giving your immunity an extra boost.

 Is Your Vagina or Lower Back Inexplicably Tender?